Dasylirion Wheeleri Care: How To Grow Desert Spoon

-You don’t really need to fertilize the plant.
+You don’t really need to fertilize the plant, as it can tolerate poor soils.
 However, light spring fertilization with a balanced formula will ensure good growth.
 Young common sotol plants benefit from a high phosphorus fertilizer applied sparingly in the first year of growth.
 This helps them establish their roots in the soil.

 Common Sotol Propagation

 You can propagate the plant by seeds or by cuttings.
-However, growing it from seeds is quite a time-consuming process as germination and establishment are slow.
+Growing it from seeds is quite time-consuming as germination and establishment are slow.
 Instead, take a cutting from a parent plant with sterilized shears.
 Choose a plant that’s at least a few feet tall and a few years old.
 Set the cutting in a dry place out of direct sunlight to allow a callous to form over the cut.

-Then plant it in a small pot in the same soil used to grow the parent plant, and lightly water.
+Plant it in a small pot in the same soil used to grow the parent plant, and lightly water.
 Keep the container in a bright, dry area.
-Within 2 to 4 weeks you’ll have baby sotol plant.
+Within 2 to 4 weeks, you’ll have a baby sotol plant.

 Pruning Dasylirion Wheeleri